AI Study Kickstart for High School Students

 Program topics

-Part 1: AI tutor build in ChatGPT 'Projects'
+Part 1: Build a subject tutor in ChatGPT ‘Projects’

-Tim will build one tutor live in ChatGPT 'Projects' from start to finish so students can see the full setup method clearly.
-From that single build, students will be able — and encouraged — to create one tutor per subject using the same method.
+Tim will build one tutor live in ChatGPT ‘Projects’ from start to finish so students can see the setup method clearly.
+From that single demonstration, students will be able — and encouraged — to create one tutor per subject using the same approach.

 What students learn in Part 1

-- how to customise tutor behaviour to match learning preferences.
+- how to customise tutor behaviour to suit different learning preferences

-Part 2: Google 'NotebookLM' for research, synthesis, and study resources
+Part 2: Use Google ‘NotebookLM’ for research, synthesis and study resources

-In the second half, students learn how to use Google 'NotebookLM' to turn scattered material into structured, useful study outputs.
+In the second part, students learn how to use Google ‘NotebookLM’ to turn scattered material into structured, useful study outputs.

 What students learn in Part 2